chordee/mcp-server-shotgrid/README.md

 # MCP Server for Autodesk ShotGrid REST API

 This project provides an MCP (Model Context Protocol) server, implemented using [FastMCP](https://github.com/modelcontextprotocol/fastmcp), that enables Large Language Model (LLM) agents to interact programmatically with Autodesk ShotGrid via its REST API.
-It exposes a set of tools for querying and managing ShotGrid entities such as projects, assets, and tasks.
-The server supports both HTTP and `transport="stdio"` modes for integration with LLM-based workflows.
+It exposes a set of tools for querying and managing ShotGrid entities such as projects, assets, tasks, users, notes, and more.
+The server supports `transport="stdio"` mode for integration with LLM-based workflows.

 ## Features

 - Connects to Autodesk ShotGrid using OAuth2 authentication.
 - Exposes ShotGrid REST API operations as MCP tools using FastMCP.
-- Query projects, assets, and tasks.
+- Query projects, users, assets, tasks, notes, versions, bookings, and more.
 - Retrieve detailed information about entities.
 - Designed for integration with LLM-based workflows.
 - Modular codebase: `main.py` provides the MCP server and tool definitions, while `shotgrid_rest.py` implements the ShotGrid API wrapper.
-- Includes `test_main.py` for automated testing.

 ## Requirements